jingxuyy/PDATC-NCPMKL/README.md

     op = Options(drug_atc_path=drug_atc_path, level=4, omega=0.9)
     op.train(k=10)
 ~~~
-- where **drug_atc_path** is the file path where the adjacency matrix of drug and ATC code resides.
+- **drug_atc_path** is the file path storing the adjacency matrix of drug and ATC codes.
-- The value of the **level** parameter represents the number of layers of ATC code predicted by the PDATC-NCPMKL model.
-You can try different layers, for example: **level=2, level=3, level=4**.
+- The parameter **level** represents the level of ATC codes. **It can be 2, 3 and 4**.
-- The parameter **omega** represents the value of WKNKN in the Reformulation of adjacency matrix for drug-ATC association.
-You can set it to any decimal **between 0.0 and 1.0**.
+- The parameter **omega** represents parameter in WKNKN when reformulating the adjacency matrix.
+It can be any numbers **between 0.0 and 1.0**.
-- The value of parameter **k** represents **k-fold cross-validation**, and k is set to 10 in our experiment.
-You can set it to other integers.
+- The parameter **k** represents the number of folds in cross-validation. **k was set to 10 in our study**.

 ### 2. Use your own data set

 ### 2.1 Preprocessed data set

-You need to re-prepare the above 7 files, the file format is CSV
+You need to prepare some files, which are all in CSV format.
+The detailed format is displayed as below:
-For other normal dataset, whose format is like below:

-1. The adjacency matrix of drug-ATC code
+1. The adjacency matrix of drug-ATC code associations

 |DrugBankID|code***1***|code***2***|code***3***|code***4***|...|code***m***|
 |:----|:----|:----|:----|:----|:----|:----|